appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/set-up-automatic-processing.md

 <!-- vale on -->

 Automating processes within your business can boost efficiency and reduce manual workloads.
-This guide shows you how to set up automated processing using Appsmith Workflows.
+This page shows you how to set up automated processing using Appsmith Workflows.

 ## Prerequisites